OIII arc in Gemini

 This image is a false color composite where [OIII] (505.7 nm) is mapped to red, Hα is mapped to green, and [SII] (671.7 nm and 673.0 nm) is mapped to blue.
 All three color channels contain some continuum light, which appears magenta in the image due to the choice of the color factors.
 Stars are partially subtracted (with different factors for each color so that the average star color is white).

-The southern (lower) part of the large arc-shaped object that extends across the entire image is only visible in [OIII] light (red).
-A smaller part, about 3° in diameter, is only bright in Hα and [SII] light (cyan).
-Some fainter filaments (red and bluish) on the left side are visible in all three wavelengths and are probably related to the large arc.
+The southern (lower) part of the large arc-shaped object is only visible in [OIII] light (red).
+A smaller part, about 3° in diameter, is bright only in Hα and [SII] light (cyan).
+Some fainter filaments east of the arc (left in the image) and the northern part of the arc are visible in all three wavelengths.

 Follow this link for an annotated presentation of the mentioned objects.